-Addressing nutrient loading from agricultural sources in Florida's waterways requires collective action and partnership among the key stakeholders, and in consultation with the WMDs.
+Addressing nutrient loading from agricultural sources requires partnership among the key stakeholders, and consultation with the WMDs.
 By fostering cooperation and engagement, the ACE framework facilitates the exchange of knowledge, resources, and expertise, leading to innovative solutions and effective strategies for tackling water quality challenges.
 Engaging producers in the decision-making process ensures that projects are practical, feasible, and tailored to the needs and realities of agricultural operations.
 Partner agencies provide technical support, regulatory guidance, and funding opportunities that will enhance the implementation and success of regional water quality improvement initiatives.
 This cooperative effort is essential for implementing targeted actions that balance the economic and social benefits of agriculture with the obligation to address agricultural nonpoint source loading beyond BMP implementation and cost share.